comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 Framing our assumptions like this treats innovation as a scientific process.
 Just like designing a scientific experiment, we design an experiment to test our hypotheses; and further, the aim of the experiment should be to try to prove that the hypothesis is wrong!

 > "The point is that, whenever we propose a solution to a problem, we ought to try as hard as we can to overthrow our solution, rather than defend it.
-Few of us, unfortunately, practice this precept; but other people, fortunately, will supply the criticism for us if we fail to supply it ourselves."
+Few of us, unfortunately, practice this precept; but other people, fortunately, will supply the criticism for us if we fail to supply it ourselves." -- Karl Popper, The Logic of Scientific Discovery.

 ## Test cards